Canton of Schwyz: Transport

+Several cable cars (e.g. the Rotenfluebahn) provide access to mountains.
+The Rigi Railways operates railway lines to the summit of Rigi.
+There are also two funiculars (Drahtseilbahn Schwyz–Stoos, Stoosbahn).

+The ZSG operates boat cruises on Lake Zurich (including Obersee and Ufenau island), and the Lake Lucerne Navigation Company runs boats on Lake Lucerne (Vierwaldstättersee).
+The Autofähre Beckenried–Gersau is a car ferry across this lake.
+The Zugersee Schifffahrt operates boats on Lake Zug.

+The nearest airport is Zurich Airport.

+The canton is traversed by the A3 and A15 motorways in the north and the A4 motorway in the west.
+Mountain passes are Chatzenstrick Pass, Etzel Pass, Ibergeregg Pass, Kinzig Pass, Pragel Pass, Sattel Pass, and Sattelegg Pass.

 Religion

 From the 2000 census, 92,868 or 72.2% were Roman Catholic, while 15,140 or 11.8% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2,758 members of an Orthodox church (or about 2.14% of the population), there were 46 individuals (or about 0.04% of the population) who belonged to the Christian Catholic Church, and there were 2,658 individuals (or about 2.07% of the population) who belonged to another Christian church.
 There were 51 individuals (or about 0.04% of the population) who were Jewish, and 5,598 (or about 4.35% of the population) who were Islamic.
 There were 272 individuals who were Buddhist, 429 individuals who were Hindu and 62 individuals who belonged to another church.
 6,331 (or about 4.92% of the population) belonged to no church, are agnostic or atheist, and 3,752 individuals (or about 2.92% of the population) did not answer the question.